AIHA University Conference Sale

-This online self-study course will benefit those new to industrial hygiene; health and safety professionals; and occupational health specialists (including physicians and nurses).
+This online self-study course will benefit those new to occupational and environmental health and safety; current health and safety professionals; and occupational health specialists (including physicians and nurses).

-Specialists in subjects such as acoustics, ergonomics, human factors, occupational psychology, work organization, biosafety, acoustics, engineering, or analytical chemistry who want a broader appreciation of how their role interfaces with other professions regarding health issues in the workplace.
+Specialists in subjects such as acoustics, ergonomics (human factors), work organization, biosafety, engineering, or analytical chemistry will gain a broader appreciation of how their role helps protect workers from workplace related hazards and health issues.

 Time to complete